• Skip to primary navigation

 • Add fish sauce, soy sauce, and water and stir to mix; then pour into a large zip-top bag or a mixing bowl.
 Add the chicken, mix well, and let marinate for at least 4 hours, preferably overnight.
 Flip the chicken half way through.

-2 Tbsp Thai soy sauce, 1 Tbsp fish sauce, ½ cup water
+2 tablespoon Thai soy sauce, 1 tablespoon fish sauce, ½ cup water

 For the fried shallots: